To be admitted to a Master of Arts students are required to have completed a Bachelor’s Degree.

 More specifically, non-EU students are required to apply for a study visa.

 For further information regarding the visa application procedures and procedures for EU students please visit our “before you arrive” International students page.

 To be admitted to the Master of Arts programs you will need to submit:

-– Bachelor’s Degree . recognized through a “Declaration of Value in Loco (DV)”, legalization and translation of the qualification (to be requested at the Italian Embassy / Consulate of your Country).
+– Bachelor’s Degree, recognized through a “Declaration of Value in Loco (DV)”, legalization and translation of the qualification (to be requested at the Italian Embassy / Consulate of your Country) or Diploma Supplement.

 – a certificate stating that you have an adequate level of Italian or English (depending on if you wish to attend an MA in Italian or English), achieved over the last 10 years.
 If you have achieved your qualification in an English/Italian speaking Country, or if the program you attended was in English/Italian you may not be required to submit a language certification.
 For further information: email@example.com;

 – for non-EU students: study visa required to attend the Academic programs.
-Students must send a copy of their residence permit/residence permit request to the International students office 8 days after arriving in Italy.
+Students must send a copy of their residence permit/residence permit request to the International students office within 8 working days from arriving in Italy.

 Students are also required to pass an admission test.